casangi/casadocs/docs/tasks/task_antpos.rst

 positions which have corrections less than this value will not be written.
 If not specified, positions of all antennas will be written.

-search is an optional parameter, It is the search algorithm to use.
+tw and search are optional parameters and are coupled as follows. search indicates the search algorithm to use to find the desired antenna positions.
-Supported values are 'both_latest' and 'both_closest'.
+Suppored values are 'both_latest' and 'both_closest'.
+The default algorithm used is 'both_latest'.
+In general, the search is limited in time to the specified value of tw (time wondow).
+However, in the case that tw is not specified, the following rules apply.

 For 'both_latest',
-the last updated position for each antenna within 30 days after the observation will be returned, taking into account snr if specified.
-If provided,
+the last updated position for each antenna within the specified time window, or, if tw is not specified, within 30 days after the observation will be returned, taking into account snr if specified, if provided.

-tw will override the 30 day default value.
-For 'both_closest', the position of each antenna closest in time to the observation, within 30 days (before or after the observation will be returned, subject to the value of snr if it is specified.
-If specified, the value of tw will override the default 30 days.
+For 'both_closest', if tw is not specified, the position of each antenna closest in time to the observation, within 30 days (before or after the observation) will be returned, subject to the value of snr if it is specified.
-The default algorithm used is 'both_latest'.

 servers is a required parameter.
 It is a list of servers to query, in order of priority, to obtain positions.
 The first server to respond with a valid result is